Archdiocese of New Orleans: Sex abuse scandal and 2020 bankruptcy filing

-On January 24, 2020, staff of the New Orleans Saints admitted that the football team's Senior Vice President for Communications Greg Bensel "offered input on how to work with the media" to help the Roman Catholic Archdiocese of New Orleans handle the sex abuse scandal.
-Bensel advised the archdiocese to "Be direct, open and fully transparent, while making sure that all law enforcement agencies were alerted."
-Bensel was among a number of community and civic leaders consulted by the archdiocese before releasing the accused clergy names in November 2018.
+In January 2020, the New Orleans Saints football team said that Senior Vice President for Communications Greg Bensel had provided public relations advice to the archdiocese.
+Bensel gave them "...input on how to work with the media" regarding the sex abuse scandal.
+He advised the archdiocese to "Be direct, open and fully transparent, while making sure that all law enforcement agencies were alerted."